linto-ai/documentation-website/docs/infra.md

 ... (etc)
 force
 ```
---> Use "force" directive if you want to use some folder inside the node root folded.
+--> Use "force" directive if you want to use some folder inside the node root folder.

 ### Start the replicated volume